renecotyfanboy/leagueProject/docs/loserQ/validation.md

     </div>

-This graph contains the ELDP computed for the various memory sizes, along with the difference with the best ELDP.
-Plotting these two helps when comparing the models and see which are compatible with the best one.
-First, we observe that the 0 order DTMC is the best model to describe our coinflip dataset, which is great since 0 order DTMC is basically a coinflip too.
-We can see for the two others that the higher ELDP models in our comparator are the 4-order models.
-This is great, since this is the memory I used to generate the mock LoserQs.
-For the obvious LoserQ, we see that the 5-order model is also a contender for the first place.
-Since the true input is a 4-order dynamics, a 5-order dynamics can also reproduce the observed histories, but with lower ELDP since it overfit the data a bit.
-Same comment for the 6-order model.
+This graph shows the ELDP calculated for different memory sizes, along with the difference to the best ELDP.
+Plotting these two helps to compare the models and see which are compatible with the best.
+First we see that the 0-order DTMC is the best model to describe our coinflip dataset, which is great because 0-order DTMC is basically a coinflip too.
+For the other two, we can see that the higher ELDP models in our comparator are the 4 order models.
+This is great because this is the memory size I used to generate the fake LoserQs.
+For the obvious LoserQ we see that the 5-order model is also a contender for first place.
+Since the true input is a 4-order dynamics, a 5-order dynamics can also reproduce the observed histories, but with lower ELDP since it overfits the data a bit.
+Same for the 6th order model.
 For the nasty LoserQ, we see that the 4-order model is also the best, and that the 2-order is the second best.
-This is pretty interesting, since this mechanism was designed to be challenging to detect, and should be disguised as a lower order dynamic for the people who are not violently cursed.
+This is quite interesting, since this mechanism is designed to be difficult to detect, and should be disguised as a lower order dynamic for the people who are not violently cursed.

-Since the obvious LoserQ is a pure DTMC, we can also check the transition probabilities we recovered for the best model and check that they are close to the one I used to run the simulations.
-This is what I show in the following plots, where we see that our posterior distributions (in green) are coincident with the true values (in grey).
+Since the apparent LoserQ is a pure DTMC, we can also check the transition probabilities we obtained for the best model and see if they are close to the one I used to run the simulations.
+I show this in the following plots, where we see that our posterior distributions (in green) agree with the true values (in grey).

 === "Transitions (i)"
     <div class="grid cards" markdown>